marceloandrioni/pdf_hyperlink2attachment/README.md

 ## Requirements
 The only "real" requirements are the [pikepdf](https://pikepdf.readthedocs.io/en/latest/) and [Gooey](https://github.com/chriskiehl/Gooey) libraries.
 Both can be easily installed with `conda` or `pip`.
 All the other requirements (e.g.: `os`, `pathlib`, `warnings`, `argparse`) are part of the standard python installation.

-__Note:__ `pikepdf` conda installation is only available in Linux and OSX.
+__Note:__ pikepdf anaconda [installation](https://anaconda.org/conda-forge/pikepdf) is only available in Linux and OSX.
 In Windows it should be installed with pip: `pip install pikepdf`

 ## How to use?